lilvedaes/AlarmNotificationSystem/README.md

 aws configure
 ```

-This project uses AWS SNS for sending notifications and DynamoDB for logging.

 ## Usage
 ### API Endpoints
 The available API endpoints are:
 - Display welcome message: /
+- Get user by username: GET /users/{username}
 - Create user: POST /users/
+- Update user: PUT /users/{user_id}
+- Delete user: DELETE /users/{user_id}
-- Get user by username: GET /users/{username}
+- Get alarms by username: GET /alarms/user/{username}
 - Create alarm: POST /alarms/
-- Get alarms by username: GET /alarms/user/{username}
 - Update alarm by alarm ID: PUT /alarms/{alarm_id}
 - Delete alarm by alarm ID: DELETE /alarms/{alarm_id}

 ### Scheduling and Notifications
 - We use APSCheduler Job Storage to schedule the alarms when created
+- When the alarm is activated, the notification is sent using AWS Pinpoint and AWS End User Messaging
-- When the alarms are done, we send the SNS notifications
+- When the notification is sent, we log it into DynamoDB